zzeniaa/ute_reservation/README.md

     - delete previous .py file;
     - finally, import the .pyc module to ute_reservation script and you can refer to your password variable as name_of_pyc_file.name_of_variable
       (i.e. foo.my_password)
+3. obtaining it from enviromental variable
+    - a new enviromental variable needs to be created (i.e. in Cmder/Windows Command Line: set PASS=my_password)
+    - its value should be the password

 Username is obtained from already existing enviromental variables, therefore there's no need to create new ones.

 To schedule the script to execute automatically, you can use Windows Task Scheduler: